Josip Broz Tito: Professional revolutionary

 The CPY concentrated its revolutionary efforts on factory workers in the more industrialised areas of Croatia and Slovenia, encouraging strikes and similar action.
 In 1925, the now unemployed Broz moved to Kraljevica on the Adriatic coast, where he started working at a shipyard to further the aims of the CPY.
-During his time in Kraljevica, Tito acquired a love of the warm, sunny Adriatic coastline that was to last for the rest of his life, and throughout his later time as leader, he spent as much time as possible living on his yacht while cruising the Adriatic.
+During his time in Kraljevica, he acquired a love of the warm, sunny Adriatic coastline that lasted for the rest of his life, and throughout his later time as leader, he spent as much time as possible living on his yacht while cruising the Adriatic.

 While at Kraljevica, he worked on Yugoslav torpedo boats and a pleasure yacht for the People's Radical Party politician, Milan Stojadinović.
 Broz built up the trade union organisation in the shipyards and was elected as a union representative.
 A year later, he led a shipyard strike and soon after was fired.
 In October 1926, he obtained work in a railway works in Smederevska Palanka near Belgrade.
 In March 1927, he wrote an article complaining about the exploitation of workers in the factory, and after speaking up for a worker, he was promptly sacked.
-Identified by the CPY as worthy of promotion, he was appointed secretary of the Zagreb branch of the Metal Workers' Union and, soon after, the whole Croatian branch of the union.
-In July 1927, Broz was arrested, along with six other workers, and imprisoned at nearby Ogulin.
-After being held without trial for some time, Broz went on a hunger strike until a date was set.
+Identified by the CPY as worthy of promotion, he was appointed secretary of the Zagreb branch of the Metal Workers' Union and, soon thereafter, the union's whole Croatian branch.
+In July 1927, Broz was arrested along with six other workers, and imprisoned at nearby Ogulin.
+After being held without trial for some time, he went on a hunger strike until a date was set.
 The trial was held in secret, and he was found guilty of being a member of the CPY.
-Sentenced to four months imprisonment, he was released from prison pending an appeal.
-On the orders of the CPY, Broz did not report to the court for the hearing of the appeal, instead going into hiding in Zagreb.
+Sentenced to four months' imprisonment, he was released from prison pending an appeal.
+On the CPY's orders, Broz did not report to court for the hearing of the appeal, instead going into hiding in Zagreb.
 Wearing dark spectacles and carrying forged papers, Broz posed as a middle-class technician in the engineering industry, working undercover to contact other CPY members and coordinate their infiltration of trade unions.